nikp123/xava/README.md

 You are free to add more if you'd like, though it requires programming knowledge.
 The files are located in your config's directory > gl > shaders > the shader's name.
 There you must add three files:
- * ``config.ini`` - You can figure this one out by looking at how other shaders do it.
+ * ``config.ini`` - This configures the engine properties about which resources it should generate for said shader.
+For users, no touchy this part (it **will** be bad).
  * ``fragment.glsl``
  * ``vertex.glsl``

 And optionally:
  * ``geometry.glsl``

+NOTE: Variables are non-standard, so you'll HAVE to look into the code itself to figure those out (am sorry about this).

 ### Configuring Cairo

 Cairo, as opposed to OpenGL, is much simpler, but that comes with graphical effects limitations (and sometimes) bad performance.
 But unlike OpenGL, it is *more* flexible.
-One example of it's flexibility is it's ability to add as many modules as you'd like in any order that you'd like.
+One example of its flexibility is its ability to add as many modules as you'd like in any order that you'd like.

 By going into the ``[cairo]`` section of the config you can add modules by